alielfilali01/blog-md-diff/blog-v2.md

 # Arabic Leaderboards: Introducing Arabic Instruction Following, Updating AraGen, and More

-In this blog post, we introduce recent advancements in benchmarking and evaluating large language models within Arabic-language contexts.
-In collaboration with Mohammed bin Zayed University of Artificial Intelligence (MBZUAI), we present significant updates to our AraGen benchmark and evaluation framework.
-Key contributions include the public release of the AraGen-12-24 benchmark and associated model answers judged using the 3C3H evaluation metric, the open-sourcing of our entire evaluation codebase, and the establishment of a unified Arabic-Leaderboards Space designed as a central hub for diverse Arabic language model evaluations.

-Additionally, we introduce Arabic Instruction Following (AIF), the first publicly available dataset specifically designed to evaluate language models' capabilities in instruction following within Arabic contexts.
-The Arabic Instruction Following dataset features samples meticulously crafted to reflect unique linguistic attributes, such as diacritization and distinctive phonetic features.
-This dataset includes both original, linguistically authentic examples created by our expert linguistic team and carefully adapted samples from English datasets, thoroughly reviewed for cultural relevance.
-Our comprehensive evaluation framework distinguishes between explicit instructions, directly stated in prompts, and implicit instructions inferred from contextual cues.This release comes accompanied by an open-source evaluation code and a publicly accessible leaderboard as part of the Arabic-Leaderboard Space, benchmarking performance in Arabic and English, in order to provide and easier comparative study of models performance in Instruction Following as a task.

-Our work emphasizes transparency, reproducibility, and community-driven improvements, aiming to foster rigorous research practices and robust assessment standards within the Arabic NLP community.
+We have been working to enhance AI model evaluations within the Arabic language context.
+Previously, we introduced **AraGen**, one of the first generative Arabic leaderboards, serving as a benchmark for evaluating Arabic LLMs on generative tasks.

+As part of our ongoing efforts, we are excited to share the following updates:

+- **Arabic-Leaderboards Space**, launched in collaboration with **Mohammed bin Zayed University of Artificial Intelligence (MBZUAI)** to consolidate Arabic AI evaluations in one place.
+This platform currently supports **AraGen 2** and **Arabic Instruction Following**, with plans to expand to leaderboards for Arabic AI models across various modalities.
+- **AraGen 03-25 release** with improvements and updated benchmark.
+- **Arabic Instruction Following leaderboard**, powered by **Arabic IFEval Benchmark**, the first publicly available benchmark for evaluating instruction-following capabilities in Arabic.

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.4.0/gradio.js"> </script>
 <gradio-app theme_mode="dark" space="inceptionai/AraGen-Leaderboard"></gradio-app>

-## About the AraGen-12-24 Release
+The following sections provide details about each of these updates.

+## Arabic-Leaderboards Space
+**Arabic-Leaderboards**[add a link] is a comprehensive and unified space for all Arabic evaluations and tasks.
+It is meant to serve as a central hub covering a broad spectrum of evaluations, for models across modalities.
+Currently, it has AraGen 2 and Arabic Instruction Following as live leaderboards.
+We plan to expand this space with more leaderboards and tasks for Arabic AI models across various modalities.

+We invite interested contributors to reach out to us through the community tab[add a link] or directly in order to discuss how to integrate their work/leaderboards as additional tabs into this space.

+## Latest Updates in AraGen Leaderboard

 In December 2024, we introduced the AraGen Benchmark as the foundation for the AraGen Leaderboard.
-An evaluation framework powered by 3C3H as a metric and adopts a dynamic evaluation philosophy in order to mitigate data contamination and laundering while keeping pace with model improvements.

-Delivering on that promise, today, we publically release the AraGen Benchmark, 12-2024 version, accompanied with all the models answers being judged by claude-3.5-sonnet following the 3C3H guidelines.
-We hope this benchmark and models answers release, will get the community to revise them carefully which might even help us spot any sort of odd behaviour that we might have missed and we can fix in our upcoming releases.
+A key feature of this leaderboard is its dynamic nature, with evaluation datasets remaining private (blind testing) for three months to ensure fair and unbiased assessments.
+Adhering to the same philosophy, we are publicly releasing the **AraGen-12-24 benchmark**[ADD A LINK], along with all model responses evaluated by **Claude-3.5-Sonnet** following the **3C3H guidelines**.

+By sharing this benchmark and model responses, we aim to encourage the community to review them, identify any unexpected behaviors we may have missed and help us refine our evaluation framework.

+AraGen leaderboard is updated with a new version of benchmark (AraGen-03-25).

 <iframe
   src="https://huggingface.co/datasets/inceptionai/AraGen/embed/viewer/default/test"